FIVE ESSENTIAL LIFE PRACTICES

 30-45 minutes of movement a day will support you to gain/maintain energy, strength, and flexibility in your precious body.
 Begin slowly if you don’t already exercise.
 Walk, ride a stationary bike, swim, dance to your favorite music, join a yoga class or a soul line dancing group.
 Research suggests that making exercise both fun and social are keys to creating habits that stick.
 You want to feel uplifted and happy after exercise, maybe slightly tired but able to continue your day.
 If you are exhausted, irritable, or totally collapse after exercise, you are doing too much or the wrong type of exercise for your body at this time.
 Not too little, not too much.

 - The body can be a vehicle for spiritual transformation.
 When energy gets stuck, weighed down, or numbed with all the sitting, worrying, consuming, and striving we do, it is time to move!
-Vigorous movement and/or physical work may release stagnation, tension, and calm the body and mind so natural kindness toward self and other arises, opening the channels for spirit to be more fully embodied.
+Vigorous movement and/or physical work may release stagnation and open the channels for spirit to be more fully embodied.

 What if I told you that restful sleep improves your health, helps manage weight, and makes you smarter?
 Consistently getting a full night’s sleep enhances your immune response and lowers the risk of high blood pressure, heart disease, diabetes, and obesity.
 Sleep deprivation contributes to weight gain by altering hormone levels crucial to managing weight.
 We also eat more refined carbs and sugar to compensate for lack of sleep, causing us to gain weight.
 AND while the body is in deep sleep, the brain works to sort out and organize information acquired during the day.
 This process makes sleep vital for learning, memory, and performance.